NexClipper/nexclipper.github.io/docs/installation.md

 ```

 :::caution
 You might encounter problems if you install duplicates with an existing operating Prometheus Operator.
-NexClipper distributes and manages Prometheus-related ecosystems based on Helm.
+NexClipper distributes and manages Prometheus-related ecosystem based on Helm.
 :::

 ---

 ### Install NexClipper

-Go to [https://nexclipper.github.io/](https://nexclipper.github.io/) and click the `Login` menu.
+Go to [https://nexclipper.github.io/](https://nexclipper.github.io/) and click on the `Login`.

 ![img](../static/img/nc-start.png)